realdavidvega/php-playground/code/my-shop/README.md

 # MyShop

-Simple PHP project for playground and teaching.
+Simple PHP project for teaching of simple MVC and DDD.

 ## Requirements
 - PHP >= 8.3